|

 - Final Examination

-Closed book.
-Not cumulative -- covers topics since the midterm exam though will also
+Not cumulative -- covers topics since the midterm exam though questions may

-The two papers on SVMs and Bayesian Networks are highly recommended but not required.
+The paper on Bayesian Networks is recommended but not required.

 You should have knowledge sufficient

-to work through simple examples using the algorithms for
+to work through simple examples using the algorithms covered in class

 The exam will focus on material since the midterm.